JK Rowling admits 'bleak mood' but sidesteps Donald Trump questions

 Addressing the speculation, JK said: "I can't tell you everything I'd like to say because obviously it's a five-part story and there's lots to unpack in that relationship.

-JK, who is working on a new novel and a screenplay for the Fantastic Beasts sequel, said she would feel strange if she stopped writing despite amassing a vast wealth.
+JK, who is working on a new novel as well as the screenplay for the Fantastic Beasts sequel, said she would feel strange if she stopped writing despite amassing a vast wealth.

 "Clearly I don't need to write any more," she said.
 "I love it so much it would feel like, almost some of psychic amputation If I didn't write."

-JK also revealed she hoped to bring the West End play Harry Potter And The Cursed Child to Broadway but there were currently no plans for a stage version of Fantastic Beasts.
+JK also revealed she hoped to bring the West End play Harry Potter And The Cursed Child to Broadway, but said there were currently no plans for a stage version of Fantastic Beasts, saying: "Let us do the movies first."

-Eddie Redmayne, who plays the lead role of Newt Scamander, said he was in "shock" when Rowling announced there would five films in the series.
+Eddie Redmayne, who plays the lead role of Newt Scamander, said he was in "shock" when JK announced there would five films in the series.

 "So much about this process has been top secret that it was secret to us," he said.